BrianaNzivu/EngineeringEducation/UI_Layouts/index.md

 The Frame layout is one of the most basic and most straightforward layouts.
 This layout blocks out an area on the screen to display a single view group.
 The layout uses the `<FrameLayout>` tag.
 It is suitable to use this layout when the UI of an application only requires one view.
 One can use it either as a root element or a view group.

 ### Frame Layout Attributes.
-1.`android:id` - This is a unique ID signed to a specific layout.
+- `android:id` - This is a unique ID signed to a specific layout.
-2.`android:foreground` - Refers to the drawable to be displayed over the content.
+- `android:foreground` - Refers to the drawable to be displayed over the content.
-3.`android:foregroundGravity` - Defines the gravity direction applied to the foreground drawable.
+- `android:foregroundGravity` - Defines the gravity direction applied to the foreground drawable.
 Examples of the values are center_vertical, center_horizontal, top, bottom, left, right, and many others.

 ### Pros and Cons